The Line Drawing Project

 Poster Promotional Poster for a brand new course; Digital Portfolio

-The poster merges computer programming with a concept of a Voronoi Diagram.
-In mathematics, a Voronoi diagram is a partition of a plane into regions close to each of a given set of objects.
-In the simplest case, these objects are just finitely many points in the plane (called seeds, sites, or generators).
-For each seed, there is a corresponding region consisting of all points of the plane closer to that seed than to any other.
-These regions are called Voronoi cells.
+The poster integrates principles of computer programming with the concept of a Voronoi diagram, a mathematical construct that partitions a plane into regions based on proximity to a given set of objects.
+Typically, these objects are a finite set of points in the plane, known as seeds, sites, or generators.
+Each seed corresponds to a distinct region comprising all points in the plane closer to that seed than to any other, known as voronoi cells.
 The program code was built to generate different compositions each time it runs.
 Instead of a single point (seed) within partitions, each region creates a corresponding region within their Voronoi cells.

 ㄱ ㅣ ㅁ ㅣ ㅎ ㅕ hello@mihyunkim.org instagram: mihyun___kim